tc39/proposal-operator-overloading/README.md

 ### How does operator overloading relate to other proposals?

+#### Decorators

+[Decorators](https://github.com/tc39/proposal-decorators/) (Stage 2) could be used for a more ergonomic way to define operator overloading, as described in a previous version of this README.
+However, the decorators proposal is not yet stable, with changes still being discussed, so it's a bit early to propose a concrete decorator syntax for operator overloading.

-#### BigInt
+#### BigInt and BigDecimal

-[BigInt](https://github.com/tc39/proposal-bigint/) provides definitions for how operators work on just one new type.
+[BigInt](https://github.com/tc39/proposal-bigint/) (Stage 4) provides definitions for how operators work on just one new type, representing arbitrary-precision integers.
+[BigDecimal](https://github.com/littledan/proposal-bigdecimal) (Stage 0) represents another, for arbitrary-precision decimals.
 This proposal generalizes that to types defined in JavaScript.

+#### Records and Tuples

+[Records and Tuples](https://github.com/tc39/proposal-record-tuple) (Stage 1) provides a deeply immutable compound primitive notion, superficially analogous to Objects and Arrays, with value semantics.

+If either operator overloading and records and tuples advances past Stage 1, then a next step for the other proposal would be to define semantics for the two features to be used together.
+One possibility is that for the return value of `Operators` to have a method that would take a Record or Tuple and return a new one with operators overloaded (details TBD).

 #### Typed Objects and Value Types